 A single, unpleasant person can really ruin an entire session.
 The unfortunate reality is if you throw open the doors to anyone who wants to play, you’re more likely to get people no one else wants to play with.

-This idea is deeply painful to many of the types of people who enjoy role-playing.
-The best write up of this was “Five Geek Social Fallacies” from 2003, which discusses how group disfunctions become problematic when there’s a pathologically avoidance of exclusion.
+This idea is deeply painful to many people who enjoy role-playing.
+The best write-up of this was “Five Geek Social Fallacies” from 2003, which discusses how group dysfunctions become problematic when there’s a pathological avoidance of exclusion.

 Based on this, the second best advice was that you *DON’T* throw open the doors to your game and let people “sign up”.
 Instead, you let them APPLY to your game, then make sure they’re people you want to spend time with.
 If they aren’t, letting them down easy with a “I think we want to play different styles of games, I hope you find what you’re looking for!”